 Practical modelling session: probabilistic sensitivity analysis and cost-effectiveness acceptability curves; valuing the broader benefits of health care.

 Systematic review of economic evaluations; missing data analysis; informal care and economic evaluation; critical appraisal of economic evaluation papers (group preparation).

 Critical appraisal of economic evaluation papers (group presentations); economic evaluation, decision making and health policy.

-This module can be taken as a stand alone course if required.
-This module can be taken on a stand alone basis however it will not be assessed and no credits will be awarded.
+- Economic Evaluation in Health Care can be taken as a stand alone course, which if taken will not be assessed and no credits will be awarded.

 - Introduction to Health Economics/previous knowledge equivalent to that obtained in the Introduction to Health Economics module.